Manankattiya Sri Sudarshanarama Tampita Rajamaha Viharaya – මානන්කට්ටිය ශ්රී සුදර්ශනාරාම ටැම්පිට රජමහා විහාරය

 The inner walls of the chamber is covered with Kandyan era paintings of Buddha images, Jataka stories, Suwisi Vivaranaya and heavens.
 In addition ancient sinhalese designs such as Gal Binduwa (ගල් බිංදුව), Arimbuwa (අරිබ්බුව), Thanipata Lanuwa (තනිපට ලණුව), Depata Lanuwa (දෙපට ලණුව), Thani Suliya (තනි සුලිය), Suli Deka (සුලි දෙක), Ira Rali Iruwa (ඉර රැළි ඉරුව), Havadiya (හවඩිය), Bo Pathuru (බෝ පතුරු), Palapethi (පලාපෙති), Mala saha Kolaya (මළ හා කොළය), Pananawa (පනාව), Diyarella (දියරැල්ල) and Liyawel (ලියවැල්) can be seen used in the murals on the walls.

-So far this Tampita Viharaya has not being noticed by the department of archaeology.
-Some of the wooden planks painted with ancient designs used in the roof of the Tampita Viharaya have been stolen by treasure hunters.
+So far this Tampita Viharaya has not been noticed by the Department of Archaeology.
+Some of the wooden planks painted with ancient designs used on the roof of the Tampita Viharaya have been stolen by treasure hunters.
 The timber is now hundreds of years old and parts are now rotting away.
-There have been appeals to restore this heritage building but so far not action has been taken.
+There have been appeals to restore this heritage building but so far no action has been taken.

 Also See